Geodesic Models with Convexity Shape Prior: Experimental Results

-Fig.~\ref{fig_Synthetic_Weizzman} depicts the comparison results obtained from the Graph-Convexity model, the RandersGeo model, the classical elastica geodesic model with hybrid image features, and the proposed Elastica-Convexity model.
-Among the results shown in rows $1$ to $3$, we observe that the proposed Elastica-Convexity model can produce accurate segmentation contours.
-While for the other compared models, some segments of the desired boundaries are missed.
-The images in rows $1$ to $3$ are sampled from the Weizmann dataset~\cite{alpert2012image}.
-In rows $4$ and $5$ of Fig.~\ref{fig_Synthetic_Weizzman}, we illustrate the segmentation results on synthetic images blurred by gaps and noise.
-The goal is to search for the boundaries of the ellipse and polygon shapes as shown in rows $4$ and $5$, respectively.
-In these synthetic images, the Graph-Convexity model can produce convex shapes as segmentations.
-However, these shapes fail to completely recover the true objective regions, due to sensitivity to the locations of the scribbles.
-Finally, we found that the RandersGeo and classical elastica models produce non-convex contours, thus missing some parts of the desired boundaries, due to the influence of the gaps.
-Note that in Figs~\ref{fig_TRC} to~\ref{fig_Synthetic_Weizzman}, we utilize the GMM-based image appearance model for computing the region-based homogeneity features.
+The comparison results in Fig.~\ref{fig_Synthetic_Weizzman} are derived from the Graph-Convexity model, the RandersGeo model and the classical EM elastica geodesic model and the Elastica-Convexity model, respectively.
+The test images in rows $1$ to $3$ are sampled from the Weizmann dataset~\cite{alpert2012image}, and in rows $4$ and $5$ are synthetic images.
+Among the results, the Elastica-Convexity model indeed obtains satisfactory contours for tracking the target boundaries in all the test images.
+In contrast, we observe that parts of the segmentation contours derived from the other compared models misalign with the target boundary in some extent.
+Specifically, the goal of the tests for the images of rows $4$ and $5$ is to separate the quasi-elliptic and polygon shapes from the corresponding background regions.
+We can see that the Graph-Convexity model can extract approximately convex shapes, but failing to completely recover the target regions.
+In addition, we can see that the RandersGeo and EM elastica models lead to non-convex segmentation contours, thus missing some parts of the desired boundaries, due to the influence of the gaps.
+Note that in Figs.~\ref{fig_TRC} to~\ref{fig_Synthetic_Weizzman}, we utilize the GMM-based image appearance model for computing the regional homogeneity features, see~\cref{subsec_RegionRanders}.